RDJeffery/Easy_ML/README.md

-# 🧠 EasyML — A Neural Net Playground for Actually Learning Neural Nets
+# 🧠 EasyML — A Neural Net Playground for Neural Nets

 <p align="center"><img src="assets/icon.png" alt="EasyML Icon" width="100"></p>

 **EasyML** is a lightweight PyQt GUI app for training and experimenting with simple neural networks, built entirely from scratch.

 I built this because I was tired of the “click-and-hope” approach to ML tutorials.
 I wanted to *actually* learn how neural networks work — and the best way to do that was to build one.
-EasyML is my learning project turned into a working app, designed for curious tinkerers like me who want more than just Jupyter notebooks and online platforms that abstract everything away.
+EasyML is my learning project turned into a working app.

 **Note:** This version is focused on image-based datasets that are processed into a 28x28 grayscale format.